Body image in midlife: What Affects it & How to improve yours

 How does the culture in which you marinate contribute to your body image?

 Have a look at the media and social media you consume, the people in your life, and the places you spend time.
 How does the culture in which you marinate contribute to your body image satisfaction (or dissatisfaction)?
-How is *your* body-type portrayed?
+How is *your* body-type portrayed or represented?
 How does this influence how you feel about your body?
+How do *real* midlife bodies actually look when you are just living you life?

 Examine the behaviours you engage in that support body dissatisfaction.